Lidar traffic enforcement: Registration plates

 Vehicle registration plates are an important part of traffic enforcement and in most jurisdictions the government holds a monopoly on their manufacture, although this may be contracted out.
 Normally it is illegal for private citizens to modify, make and affix their own plates, as this is equivalent to forging an official document.
 California plates are required to be 6 in tall and 12 in wide, a usual standard, and have a reflective surface that is particularly sensitive to infrared light, which enables it to be imaged at night, enables Automatic License Plate Recognition, allows LIDAR devices to receive a strong reflective signal return, and have tamper-resistant markings.

 Some jurisdictions do not require a front license plate on automobiles and many do not require them on certain vehicles such as motorcycles.
 Police generally prefer to detect from the front while observing oncoming traffic, which also enables the offender to be waved over and avoid the risks of high speeds required to catch up to the vehicle.

 Evasion

-A number of jurisdictions prohibit any methods to thwart speed limit enforcement, and lidar manufacturers endeavour to stay ahead of detection avoidance measures.

-Current lidar devices have a horizontal beam width of one meter at 300 meters, compared to the registration plate width of 30 cm, ensuring that little of the signal is scattered to following vehicles.
+A number of jurisdictions prohibit any methods to thwart speed limit enforcement.
+Current lidar devices have a horizontal beam width of approximately one meter at 300 meters, compared to the registration plate width of 30 cm, ensuring that little of the signal is scattered to following vehicles.
 Detecting the LIDAR signal in advance is difficult as the tight beam, short signal duration and targeting of individual vehicles minimize scatter of the LIDAR signal to following or adjacent vehicles.
 Modifying the vehicle to deflect, absorb or jumble the signal is difficult, as it is typically the registration plate that is targeted.
 Modifying the registration plate is easily detected and may not be legal.
 Returning a false separate signal will be detected by current police lidar models and may not be legal, depending on the jurisdiction.